How it works…

 The induced tension influences the energy balance of the somatic cells (mitochondria).
 This tension leads to an increased membrane potential (electroporation).
 As a general rule, the effect is athermal.

-The penetration depth of the induction amounts to about 20 centimeters at full power.
+The pulses penetrate the organism.
 The flow density of the papimi-device, the magnetic field and the electric impact decrease with increasing distance of the treatment loop to the body.